Kacper1263/WiFi-ESP-temp-station-with-OTA-updates/README.md

 2. **Install the required libraries** (listed above).
 3. **Create the `config.h` file** with your WiFi credentials as described in the Configuration section.
 4. **Upload the code to your ESP32** using the Arduino IDE or VS Code with PlatformIO.
+5. 🟢**SUPLA CONFIGURATION**🟢: If you didn't configured Supla yet on this device, it will start in configuration mode.
+Connect to the WiFi network named something like "SUPLA-ESP...", open your browser and go to `192.168.4.1` and then, follow the instructions on the website.
+Configuration will be saved in device memory and will be used on next boot.
-5. **View data on the OLED screen** once the ESP32 connects to your WiFi network and retrieves weather data.
+6. **View data on the OLED screen** once the ESP32 connects to your WiFi network and retrieves weather data.

 ## OTA (Over-The-Air) Updates